-I. Hazards and Hazardous Materials Would the project: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact 1.
-Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials?
-X 2.
-Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment? Х 3.
-Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? х 4.
+Potentially Less Than Less Than I. Hazards and Hazardous Materials Would the Project: Significant Impact Significant with Mitigation Incorporated Significant Impact No Impact 1.
+Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? Х 2.
+Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment?
+X 3.
+Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? Х 4.
 Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? Х 5.
-For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard or excessive noise for people residing or working in the project area?
-X 6.
-Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? х 7.
+For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard or excessive noise for people residing or working in the project area? Х 6.
+Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? Х 7.
 Expose people or structures, either directly or indirectly, to a significant risk of loss, injury or death involving wildland fires? Х